WordPress/openverse/README.md

-This is a temporary repository for the CC Search project while migrating from Automattic to Creative Commons.
+This is a temporary repository for the CC Search project while migrating from Creative Commons to Automattic.
 See all the repositories in the project below:

 |Original Repo|Automattic Repo|
 |--|--|